Frequently Asked Questions

 When should I show up for my first appointment?
 And, what should I bring?+

 Plan to arrive at least 15 minutes prior to your scheduled appointment time.
 This will allow for confirmation of your insurance information and the appropriate health information intake form completion.
-Don’t forget to bring your current insurance card and a proper ID.
-If a co-pay is owed per your insurance, it will be collected once you check-in.
+Don’t forget to bring your current insurance card and a photo ID.
+If a co-pay is owed per your insurance, it will be collected at check-in.
+We also collect on deductibles and co-insurance at the time of service.
+We accept payment in the form of cash, debit card, Visa, MasterCard, and CareCredit.
+Checks are accepted for payments due after the claim has been processed and by mail only.
 If you have any medical reports/films/studies that are related to your reason for the visit, please bring them along too.

 About how long will a typical appointment take for a patient's first visit?+

-Although appointments for new patients and existing patients with a new problem tend to be scheduled for about 20 minutes, please bear in mind that each patient is an individual with individual needs and issues.
+Although appointments for new patients tend to be scheduled for about 20 minutes, please bear in mind that each patient has individual needs and issues.
 The Providers occasionally get behind schedule because they want to be sure that all of your questions are answered before you leave the appointment.
-They provide this level of thoroughness to each and every patient and thus appreciate your understanding and patience.
+They provide this level of thoroughness to each and every patient, we appreciate your understanding and patience.

-What is the difference in seeing Tina or Renée, the Physician's Assistant vs. seeing Dr. Dungy?+
+What is the difference between seeing the Physician Assistant vs. seeing Dr. Dungy?+

 They are both medical providers who can assist you with your orthopedic needs.
-Every patient that Tina or Renée evaluates is under the direct supervision of Dr. Dungy.
-Even if you don’t see Dr. Dungy, he and Tina or Renée have discussed your care during each visit.
+Every patient that the Physican Assistant evaluates is under the direct supervision of Dr. Dungy.
+Even if you don’t see Dr. Dungy, he and the P.A. have discussed your care during each visit.

-Can Tina or Renée, the Physician's Assistant, recommend and order additional test like an MRI?+
+Can the Physician Assistant, recommend and order additional tests like an MRI?+

 If I have surgery scheduled, should I bring my prescription medications with me to the hospital?+